What to do in winter

 It may be winter, but it's still worth finding out what wildlife is around with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds and animals at this time of year.

-Please check individual attractions' websites for the most up-to-date opening times.
+Please check individual attractions' websites for the most up-to-date opening times before travelling.

-Come the New Year, you'll find a number of attractions do open for rainy day alternatives.
-There's usually daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary and Ampleforth Abbey while Whitby Museum, Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.
+Come the New Year, you'll find a number of attractions are still open.
+There's usually daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary and Byland Abbey while Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.

-There are weekend openings throughout January for Rievaulx Abbey, Whitby Abbey, Byland Abbey, Scarborough Castle, Mount Grace Priory, House and Gardens and our two National Park Centres at Sutton Bank and Danby.
+English Heritage properties are open from Wednesday to Sunday at Rievaulx Abbey and Whitby Abbey, while Scarborough Castle, Mount Grace Priory, House and Gardens, our two National Park Centres at Sutton Bank and Danby and Go Ape! are open weekends only until February half-term.
 Elsewhere Helmsley Castle is open Fridays as well as the weekend.

-The area's theatres generally take a well-earned break during January although Helmsley Arts Centre will sometimes offer live screenings plus a few other performances.
+The area's theatres generally take a well-earned break during January although Helmsley Arts Centre offers live screenings and a number of other performances.

-Most other attractions kick off their year around February half-term, including Ryedale Folk Museum and Captain Cook Memorial Museum.
-Go Ape! opens daily during half-term, then weekends only until Easter.
-Daily train services may return briefly to the North Yorkshire Moors Railway for February half-term, before daily services resume in early April.
-Check individual websites for the most up-to-date details.
+Whitby Museum reopens its doors at the beginning of February.
+Most other attractions kick off their year around February half-term, including National Centre for Birds of Prey and Captain Cook Memorial Museum.
+Daily train services on the North Yorkshire Moors Railway resume in early April.

 And don't forget, Yorkshire Gliding Club is open every day of the year except Christmas Day, for one day trial lessons if you'd like to have a bird's eye view of the National Park!